gustavobergamim/azdevops-pipeline-approval/MarketPlace.md

     ![Deferred deployment screen](img/extension-deferreddeployment-screenshot.png)

+    > **Important!!!**
+    >
+    > The date picker field in deferred deployment section has a know issue.
+The component doesn´t appear with selected Azure DevOps theme.
+This occurs because this component is from Office UI library and I don´t know how to apply Azure DevOps themes to this library yet.
+This is a backlog item for next releases.

 ## Feature Backlog

 This release has minimal functionality to perform approvals, but we are working on more features and enhancements to refine and complete the extension.